symbolic-kg/PyClause/README.md

 ## Documentation
 Documentation of library and features can be found [here](https://pyclause.readthedocs.io/en/latest/index.html). <br>
-All usable default options for the configuration files can be found [here](clause/config-default.yaml)
+All usable default options for the configuration files can be found in [clause/config-default.yaml](clause/config-default.yaml)

 ## Installation